Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 A further misconception worth dispatching: arguments about “what to do with someone who isn’t learning” tend to slide into a binary of competent vs. incompetent.
 That is wrong, both scientifically and practically.

-Buckingham and Clifton’s Now, Discover Your Strengths (2001) makes the case that engagement and productivity rise when people are placed in roles aligned with their strengths25.
-Wrzesniewski and Dutton’s job-crafting paper in Academy of Management Review 26 reframes the relationship: don’t only fit people to jobs, let people reshape jobs around their strengths26.
+Buckingham and Clifton’s Now, Discover Your Strengths (2001) makes the case that engagement and productivity rise when people are placed in roles aligned with their strengths26.
+Wrzesniewski and Dutton’s job-crafting paper in Academy of Management Review 26 reframes the relationship: don’t only fit people to jobs, let people reshape jobs around their strengths27.
 The arrow runs in both directions.

 There is also a wall that motivation alone cannot scale: competence, the second of SDT’s three needs7.
 Cognitive style, neurodiversity, life stage, and physical condition are not under the individual’s control, and they shape which roles they can succeed in.
 The five-factor matrix above maps onto exactly these.
 Reading “low motivation” off someone whose actual situation is capability or life-stage misalignment hurts both the person and the organization—the person is told they have a character flaw, and the organization loses the chance to redeploy them well.
 “They’re not incompetent; they are in the wrong seat” is the realistic prescription.